GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/android/index.md

 !!! note

-    To test a game on your phone, you must have chosen APK.
-If you want to distribute it on Google Play, [read this page instead](/gdevelop5/publishing/android_and_ios/play-store).
+    To test a game on your phone, you must have chosen APK when exporting the game.
+If you want to distribute it on Google Play, [read this page instead](/gdevelop5/publishing/android/play-store).

 Plug your Android phone/tablet into your computer and put the APK file somewhere in a folder of the device.
 Alternatively, you can also store the APK on cloud storage ([Dropbox](https://www.dropbox.com/), [Google Drive](http://drive.google.com/), [OneDrive](https://onedrive.live.com/about/en-in/)...) and download it on your device.